Alfonso Rivas Preview, Player Props: Pirates vs. Phillies

 Alfonso Rivas At The Plate

-- Rivas is batting .219 with 10 doubles, a triple, three home runs and nine walks.
+- Rivas has 10 doubles, a triple, three home runs and nine walks while hitting .219.

-- In nine games this season (23.7%), Rivas has picked up an RBI, including two games with multiple runs batted in.
+- Rivas has driven in a run in nine games this year (23.7%), including two games with multiple runs batted in.

-- He has scored a run in eight of 38 games so far this season.
+- He has scored in eight games this year (21.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.